tanopaul/phase-5-final-project/client/README.md

 # FitFlav
-## A Web Recipe Web App for Losing Weight and Sharing Ideas
+## A Recipe Web App for Losing Weight and Sharing Ideas